Skip to main content

 --set-file tls.keyFile=[your file]

-With that, you should be all set!
-You can run kubectl get pods -n <tangram-namespace> to view the status of the pods created by the installation.
-You can also now set up DNS records to point to your Tangram Pro™ instance.
+You can watch the installation progress via kubectl get pods -n $tangram to view the status of the pods created by the installation.

 See Also